 School Adjustment Support

-Adjusting to a new school and new academic system can be challenging.
-This can be especially problematic if you are not studying in your first language.
-Our community provides tutoring services, as well as ESL assistance.
+Adjusting to a new school and new academic system can be challenging, especially if you are not studying in your first language.
+Our community provides tutoring services, as well as English as a Second Language assistance.

 Tutors are available through